0330 822 0505

 What are some of the possible drawbacks?

-One of the main drawbacks of applying for a sole mortgage when you’re living with a partner is the amount of products available to you is limited.
+One of the main drawbacks of applying for a sole mortgage when living with a partner is the limited number of products available to you.
 This is why lenders may encourage you to opt for a joint mortgage instead.

 Other drawbacks include a limit to the amount you can borrow and the requirement of proof that your income will cover the repayments.

-However, we work with experts in single name mortgage applications and they will be able to help you overcome any obstacles you may be faced with.
+However, we work with experts in single-name mortgage applications, and they can help you overcome any obstacles you may encounter.

 What are your legal rights?

-The reason lenders can be reluctant to give sole mortgages is because things can get complicated if your relationship ends, especially if your partner has contributed to the deposit and repayments.
+Lenders can be reluctant to give sole mortgages because things can get complicated if a relationship ends, especially if your partner has contributed to the deposit and repayments.

-If you are the mortgage applicant it means only your name will be on the property’s Title deeds and you will be the person responsible for paying the mortgage.
+If you are the mortgage applicant, your name will be the only one on the property’s Title deeds, and you will be the person responsible for paying the mortgage.

-Even if the single mortgage is in your name there are laws which state the property may have to be split fairly if you and your spouse break up.
-Lawyers will consider how long you have been married or together, whether you have children and if your partner contributed to household bills.
+Even if the single mortgage is in your name, there are laws that state the property may have to be split fairly if you and your spouse break up.
+Lawyers will consider how long you have been married or together, whether you have children, and whether your partner contributed to household bills.

 Speak to an experienced mortgage broker